core-wg/oscore-groupcomm/draft-ietf-core-oscore-groupcomm.md

 After that, the group member installs the new keying material and derives the corresponding new Security Context.

 A group member might miss one group rekeying or more consecutive instances.
 As a result, the group member will retain old group keying material with Key Generation Number GEN\_OLD.
 Eventually, the group member can notice the discrepancy, e.g., by repeatedly failing to verify incoming messages, or by explicitly querying the Group Manager for the current Key Generation Number.
-Once the group member gains knowledge of having missed a group rekeying, it MUST delete the old keying material it owns.
+Once the group member gains knowledge of having missed a group rekeying, it MUST delete the old keying material it stores.

 Then, the group member proceeds according to the following steps.